Skip to content

 How to put a harness on a cat: The five-phase training method

 Patience becomes your most valuable tool throughout this entire process.
-Remember, this isn't a race; it's more like a marathon that requires steady, consistent progress.
+This five-phase method serves as a step by step guide to help your cat get used to the harness gradually, ensuring a comfortable and positive experience.
+Remember, this isn’t a race; it’s more like a marathon that requires steady, consistent progress.
 You should keep your training sessions short and enjoyable, always ending on a positive note, even if that positive moment lasts only a few seconds.

 Phase 1: introducing the harness through scent

 Your cat primarily experiences and interprets the world through scent.
-You'll begin by simply placing the new harness near your cat's favorite sleeping area or preferred resting spot.
+You’ll begin by simply placing the new harness near your cat’s favorite sleeping area or preferred resting spot.
+Allow your cat to sniff the harness at their own pace, as this gentle introduction helps reduce stress and increase acceptance.
 This approach allows them to become gradually accustomed to its unfamiliar smell within a safe, familiar environment.

-For several days, you should leave the harness in this location and occasionally place high-value treats—such as small pieces of cooked chicken, tuna, or special lickable treats—directly on or near it.
-When they approach or investigate the harness, you'll offer immediate praise and additional treats.
-Your goal during this phase is creating a powerful positive association: "Harness equals absolutely delicious treats!"
+For several days, you should leave the harness in this location and occasionally place high-value treats—such as a bit of cooked chicken, tuna, or special lickable treats—directly on or near it.
+When they approach or investigate the harness, you’ll offer immediate praise and an additional bit of their favorite treat.
+Your goal during this phase is creating a powerful positive association: “Harness equals absolutely delicious treats!”

 Phase 2: gentle touches without fastening

 Once your cat appears comfortable being around the harness, you can move forward to brief physical interactions.
-During particularly relaxed moments—perhaps when your cat is sleepy or purring contentedly—you'll gently place the harness on their back for just a few seconds, without fastening any of the straps.
+During particularly relaxed moments—perhaps when your cat is sleepy or purring contentedly—you’ll gently place the harness on their back for just a few seconds, without fastening any of the straps.
+Introducing gentle harness touches in this way helps your cat become comfortable with the sensation and builds positive associations.
 You should immediately offer high-value treats and enthusiastic verbal praise, then promptly remove the harness.

 You’ll repeat this exercise several times throughout each day for a few days, gradually increasing the duration each time.
 The key here is removing the harness before your cat shows any signs of discomfort or attempts to shake it off.